tranducle/tranducle.github.io/_pages/about.md

 ---------------------------------------------------------------
 📢 **NEWS**
+🥳 2025/08/05: I'm excited to announce that our papers "_Resilient Edge Computing: An Elixir-BEAM Architecture for IoT Gas Leakage Detection_" and "_GT-FID: A Graph-Temporal Fusion Network for Host-Based Intrusion Detection from System Call Sequences_" have been accepted to be presented at the [CCIOT2025 in Ho Chi Minh city, November 26-28, 2025](https://cciot.org/).

 🥳 2025/07/08: I'm thrilled to share that our paper "_A cybersecurity framework for enhancing Small and medium-sizedenterprises (SMEs) security posture using user behaviour analytics_" - as a result of my collaboration with a group of researchers from UQTR University (Trois-Rivieres, Quebec, Canada) - has been accepted to be published in the journal [Enterprise Information Systems](https://www.tandfonline.com/eprint/EQRFRRC3UBZYMNEHWI9H/full?target=10.1080/17517575.2025.2529282#abstract), (**IF = 4.4**).

 ✍️ 2025/06/15: My new blog post about Network Segmentation: [Network Segmentation: The Digital Moat](https://lepuchin.com/Network-Segmentation-The-Digital-Moat)